nsnihal960/banking/README.md

 # Currency supported

+All time is stored in epoch and thus can be used by clients to represent in their own format.
+Currency of bank is maintained in single currency(USD here), but APIs support input in any currency.
+Clients always get conversion rate with user preferred currency for display purposes.
+Since transaction currencies can be different from sender/receiver, transaction amount is displayed with transaction currency type.
 For brevity, I have only implemented few currencies which are listed as follows:

 ``USD, INR, GBP, JPY, AUD``